anusharajeev99-crypto/GBL-NotebookLM-Internship/README.md

 ##📌About

-This repository documents my Grade 11 internship project with **GBL International**, where I explored how to use **Google’s NotebookLM** to make studying, improve my understanding of communication and trust-based concpts and research more effective through AI-assisted learning.
+This repository showcases my internship project with **GBL International**, where I explored how to use **Google’s NotebookLM** to make studying, improve my understanding of communication and trust-based concpts and research more effective through AI-assisted learning.

 🔗**View my NotebookLM here:** [Open NotebookLM](https://notebooklm.google.com/notebook/ab04710f-277c-4d72-8dde-42a5518be156)